fgx/fgx-terrain/readme.md

 This repository is at an early and volatile stage.
 Not all licensing requirements may have been fully met let alone identified.
 It is the intension of the authors to play fair and all such requirements will either be met or the feature in question will turned off.

 ### Change Log

+2013-12-31 ~ Theo

+* Updated lvels 0 to 4 with Mercator projection heightmaps.

 2013-12-29 ~ Theo